xiaoyuanzh/xiaoyuanzh.github.io/index.md

 I ... at 2019.1.1

+### Awards
+I won the Beauty of Programming Challeng held by MSRA and IEEE in 2017, which worth 100,000 RMB.

 ### Internship
 I worked as research internship at the Machine Learning group at MSRA from June 2019 to Sept.
 2019, focusing on RL/IL algorithms, proudly supervised by Li Zhao and Tao Qin.